This post may contain affiliate links. See our disclosure policy.

 - Add chicken pieces to skillet one at a time, spacing them apart far enough that they aren’t touching.
 Cook for about 5-6 minutes per side or until the outside of the chicken is golden brown and is cooked through all the way.

 - Remove cooked chicken from skillet, cover, and set aside.
 Wipe skillet clean.
-Place skillet back on stovetop over medium-high heat and add 2 tablespoons oil.
+Place skillet back on stovetop over medium-high heat and add remaining 2 tablespoons oil.

 OMG!!!
 This is an amazing hidden jewel.
 My Hubby, who rarely comments on food items, was complimentary!!
 The picky Granddaughter repeatedly said “So Good!”.
 Thanks for sharing and I hope more find their way.